lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ## Generate a private key

-Ask openssl to generate an RSA key at the length of 512 bits:
+First we ask openssl to generate an RSA private key at the length of 512 bits which is the shortest one allowed by openssl and that short key is not recommended in real applications:

 ```console
 $ openssl genrsa -out private.key 512